-The title was changed to "Girls Of Summer" for the film's television debut, ostensibly to fool viewers who had already seen the film or perhaps because it was a dud at the box office.
+The title was changed to "Girls Of Summer" for the film's television debut, ostensibly to fool viewers who had already seen the film or perhaps because it was a dud at the box-office.
 The Turner Classic Movies website states that the film was "retitled 'Girls of Summer' for early 1991 network broadcast".
 Around the time the film premiered on television, Julia Roberts had already become a breakout star in the film Pretty Woman (1990).
 NBC would capitalize on this in their ads proclaiming, "Before she was a pretty woman, she was one of the Girls of Summer".

-Star and lead actress Justine Bateman was famous at the time for appearing in the TV sitcom Family Ties (1982).
-When the movie Satisfaction (1988) debuted in cinemas, the television series was still being broadcast in its initial run on TV.
+Justine Bateman was famous at the time for appearing in the television sitcom Family Ties (1982).
+When the movie Satisfaction (1988) debuted in cinemas, the television series was still being broadcast in its initial run.